 What this means is that in order to do good research, you need to reference any words, ideas or images you have used in your assignment that are not your own original thoughts.
 You will be quoting, paraphrasing and summarising your sources throughout the essay, and compiling a full list of them at the end - more about all of this in the next section...

 By learning how to reference properly, you are showing your lecturer that you:

 A good reference list is the sign of a quality assignment.
 It provides evidence to your lecturer that you researched your topic well.
 Once you know how to reference, you are on your way to becoming a proper researcher!

-The Harvard Referencing Style (sometimes called the Author-Date style) is the recommended referencing style at LIT.
+The Harvard Referencing Style (sometimes called the Author-Date style) is the recommended referencing style at TUS: Midwest.
 Check with your lecturer if you are unsure what style to use as there may be some variations depending on your subject areas.

 There are two elements to any reference using the Harvard Style: